awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 **Q: What is AWS Virtual Application Management (AWS VAM)?**

 AWS Virtual Application Management is an AWS solution that was developed to improve the management and deployment of Amazon AppStream 2.0 images at scale.
-The solution was initially developed through work with Cornell University's IT department and has been abstracted for the use by the general technological community.
-The intent is to provide a **companion** application for AppStream 2.0 service with the additional capabilites for administrators to create, manage, and deploy images and fleets.
-At it's core, it is a frontend application that sits on top of the AppStream 2.0 backend resources.
+The solution was initially developed through work with Cornell University's IT department and has been abstracted for use by the general technological community.
+The intent is to provide a **companion** application for AppStream 2.0 service with additional capabilities for administrators to create, manage, and deploy images and fleets.
+At its core, it is a frontend application that sits on top of the AppStream 2.0 backend resources.
 Automation is provided through Powershell with the ability for IT to automatically deploy applications by configuring **Chocolatey/Powershell** scripts in an application repository provided by the solution.

 **Q: Is AWS VAM replacement for Amazon AppStream 2.0?**

 No. Amazon AppStream 2.0 is the next-generation desktop application streaming service from AWS.
 AWS VAM is a frontend application that makes API calls to the backend AppStream 2.0 images and fleets for higher level management.
-If needed, backend AppStream 2.0 resources created by AWS VAM through can be accessed through the AWS Management Console, SDK, or CLI.
+If needed, backend AppStream 2.0 resources created by AWS VAM can be accessed through the AWS Management Console, SDK, or CLI.

 **Q: Can I still use my Amazon AppStream 2.0 resources that were created before deploying AWS VAM?**